-- d.
-Reboot the server. - 3.
-Connect your targets to the iSCSI initiator as follows: - a.
-In the Control Panel > System and Security > Administrative Tools > Services window, make sure that Microsoft iSCSI Initiator Service is running and its startup type is set to Automatic.
+- 2. Connect your iSCSI targets to the iSCSI initiator as follows: - a.
+In Server Manager, click Tools, and select iSCSI Initiator to launch it.

-- b.
-Launch iSCSI Initiator. - c.
+b.
 In the iSCSI Initiator Properties window, open the Discovery tab and click Discover Portal.

-d.
+c.
 In the Discover Target Portal window, enter the target IP address and click OK.
 Repeat this step for each target from the target group.

-e.
+d.
 On the Targets tab, click Refresh to discover the added targets.

-f.
+e.
 Click Connect for each target to connect it to the initiator.
-In the Connect To Target window, select the Enable multi-path checkbox and click OK.
+In the Connect To Target window, select Enable multi-path and click OK.